History of anthropometry: Phylogeography, race and human origins

 François Bernier, Carl Linnaeus and Blumenbach had examined multiple observable human characteristics in search of a typology.
 Bernier based his racial classification on physical type which included hair shape, nose shape and skin color.
 Linnaeus based a similar racial classification scheme.
 As anthropologists gained access to methods of skull measure they developed racial classification based on skull shape.

 Theories of scientific racism became popular, one prominent figure being Georges Vacher de Lapouge (1854–1936), who in L'Aryen et son rôle social ("The Aryan and his social role", 1899) divided humanity into various, hierarchized, different "races", spanning from the "Aryan white race, dolichocephalic" to the "brachycephalic" (short and broad-headed) race.
 Between these Vacher de Lapouge identified the "Homo europaeus (Teutonic, Protestant, etc.), the "Homo alpinus" (Auvergnat, Turkish, etc.) and the "Homo mediterraneus" (Napolitano, Andalus, etc.).
 "Homo africanus" (Congo, Florida) was excluded from discussion.
 His racial classification ("Teutonic", "Alpine" and "Mediterranean") was also used by William Z. Ripley (1867–1941) who, in The Races of Europe (1899), made a map of Europe according to the cephalic index of its inhabitants.

-Vacher de Lapouge became one of the leading inspirations of Nazi anti-semitism and Nazi ideology.
+Vacher de Lapouge became one of the leading inspirations of Nazi antisemitism and Nazi ideology.
 Nazi Germany relied on anthropometric measurements to distinguish Aryans from Jews and many forms of anthropometry were used for the advocacy of eugenics.
 During the 1920s and 1930s, though, members of the school of cultural anthropology of Franz Boas began to use anthropometric approaches to discredit the concept of fixed biological race.
 Boas used the cephalic index to show the influence of environmental factors.
 Researches on skulls and skeletons eventually helped liberate 19th century European science from its ethnocentric bias.
 This school of physical anthropology generally went into decline during the 1940s.